tartaria-dev/tartaria/README.md

 ```
 ...and you'll be on your (jolly) way!

+**NOTE:**
+When you login, ensure "Hypryou" is selected on the dropdown in the bottom-left corner of the login screen.
+Otherwise, the Hypryou shell or Hyprland will not start properly!

 # Can I customize this?
 Absolutely!
 Although we've worked to provide good defaults OOTB, you can still customize the looks to your liking.